Jjschwartz/NetworkAttackSimulator/docs/source/tutorials/scenarios.rst

 Generating a scenario
 ^^^^^^^^^^^^^^^^^^^^^

 The final method for loading a new environment is to generate it using the NASim scenario generator.
-There are quite a number of parameters that can be used to control the what scenario is generated (for a full list see the `nasim.scenarios.ScenarioGenerator` class), but the two key parameters are the number of hosts in the network and the number of services running (which also controls number of exploits, unless otherwise specified).
+There are quite a number of parameters that can be used to control the what scenario is generated (for a full list see the :ref:`scenario_generator` class), but the two key parameters are the number of hosts in the network and the number of services running (which also controls number of exploits, unless otherwise specified).

 To generate a new environment with 5 hosts running a possible 3 services::